Undergraduate Search Results Page

 As one of the natural science departments in GW’s Columbian College of Arts and Sciences, biological sciences explores the science of life, from biomolecules to ecosystems.
 Faculty members are engaged in research on campus and around the world, regularly collaborating with other leading researchers at the National Institutes of Health and the Smithsonian’s National Museum of Natural History.

 GW’s biomedical engineering program is offered through the Department of Electrical and Computer Engineering, which is part of the School of Engineering and Applied Science.
 This innovative program takes advantage of the unique combination of resources and opportunities that the engineering school provides through its connection with GW’s medical school and hospital and with the biotech industries and world-class laboratories in the Washington metropolitan area.

-The world of business is broad, dynamic and ever evolving.
+The world of business is broad, dynamic, and ever-evolving.
 GW students acquire the base disciplines that give them strong business knowledge.
-But they are also given unusual experiential opportunities.
-They undertake internships at places like the World Bank and the White House, they examine case studies that look beyond the bottom line to also explore ethics, they do problem-solving for real corporations and they have contact with high-profile executives willing to talk about the challenges of their industries.
+But they are also given unique experiential opportunities.
+They undertake internships at major consulting and accounting firms, international financial institutions, and local businesses.
+They examine case studies that look beyond the bottom line to also explore ethics, they do problem-solving for real corporations and they have contact with high-profile executives willing to talk about the challenges of their industries.

 Students engage in cutting-edge research alongside expert faculty and graduate students studying problems of critical importance to our world.
 Housed in the Columbian College of Arts and Sciences, GW’s chemistry program provides a hands-on approach to modern laboratory practices and instrumentation supported by a balanced introduction to the basic divisions of chemistry that emphasizes problem-solving skills.